Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

 IFOSFAMIDE (eye FOS fa mide) is a chemotherapy drug.
 It slows the growth of cancer cells.
-This medicine is used to treat testicular cancer.
+This medicine is used to treat testicular cancer and other cancers.

 How should I use this medicine?